Andres6936/Pocon/Readme.md

 - The name of tags is adequate to mean translate
 - Intent determine a possible name for the file [xml] output
 - Deleted tags and translate word empty
+- Convert individual files or multiples files of .po to .xml

 #### Problem to solution